nzherald/template/README.md

 There are 3 useful functions in `src/lib/util.js`

+The master template is a fully functioning example of all of these functions.

 #### `nzhconsole`

 Within the Herald site `console.log` is redirected to an array of strings that can be viewed at